Explore with Purpose

 morgan fines | lead climbing instructor

 Morgan has enjoyed the squeeze of a climbing harness, the helmet tan, and the thrill of tying knots with the wind in his hair since 1997.
 His climbing career started in Manitoba, but he's found his "niche" in Southern Alberta, with a special place in his heart for Emerald Lake, Crowsnest Pass.
-He has plenty of experience and training by the ACMG (Association of Canadian Mountain Guides) including CGI level 2 (climbing gym instructor), and TRCI (top rope climbing instructor).
+He has plenty of experience and training by the ACMG (Association of Canadian Mountain Guides), including CGI level 2 (climbing gym instructor), and TRCI (top rope climbing instructor).
 He is passionate about helping beginners enjoy rock climbing!
 Together with his wife and two daughters, he spends as much time adventuring as he can, including: rock climbing, ice climbing, route building, hiking, mountaineering, skiing, backpacking and collecting ticks.
 He funds his expanding gear closet by working as an Automation Engineer in Lethbridge.
 You might call him an "anchor" of the climbing community in Southern Alberta.
-Morgan has been instrumental in setting up new areas for Uplift Adventures’s Outdoor Climbing Programs.
+Morgan has been instrumental in setting up new areas for Uplift Adventures’ Outdoor Climbing Programs.

 Rachel Jamieson